EthanQuist/Week5TDDPair1/readme.md

 -What else can we add to the running guide?
 -Do we need a separate Doxygen tag for class, in addition to file?

+## Discussion Notes with full group
+-Code works correctly
+-Agreed upon comments in all of our sections -Discussed testing for projects
+--Could possibly add corner cases
+--Could add test for error detection and null inputs --Passing illegal values into the class

 @Authors
 Part 2: